-Upper Mustang Trekking is an off beaten path which is sparsely explored.
-Shuttered by the walls of Annapurna, Dhaulagiri and Nigliri on the north, Upper Mustang presents you with a lost culture of the forbidden lands of the past.
+Upper Mustang Trekking is an off-the-beaten-path which is least explored.
+Shuttered by the walls of Annapurna, Dhaulagiri, and Nilgiri on the north, Upper Mustang is an unexplored heaven.
+The region presents you with a lost culture of the forbidden lands of the past.

-And being in the rain shadows of Annapurna and Dhaulagiri ranges, Upper Mustang is favorable even during the rainy seasons of Nepal (July to August).
+And, being in the rain shadows of Annapurna and Dhaulagiri ranges, Upper Mustang is favorable even during the rainy seasons.

 Table of Content

 - Semi-arid desert with deep ravines and rock shelves, fringed with snowy peaks

 - Close view of Annapurna, Nilgiri, and Dhaulagiri